- A convenient home money pit

 However, if you actually read the bee book, it will most likely advise you to start with at least two hives and two colonies, so you can double the cost of the woodenware and the bees.
 If you decide to take the two-hive advice, you’re well into four digits on your first day of beekeeping.

-Never enough equipment
+You never have enough equipment

 The problem is you still don’t have enough equipment.
 On day one, you’ll need some kind of feeder for each hive and something to put in the feeder.
 You will probably need to treat your bees for mites soon after they arrive — or at least be ready to, just in case.
 These days everyone seems to be fond of oxalic acid vapor, which requires oxalic acid ($45), at least a half-face respirator with cartridges ($60-90), a vaporizer (ranging from $130 to $500, give-or-take), and usually a 12-volt battery or portable generator ($?).